mencargo/speed/doc.md

 This will terminate all network activity and stop the worker.

-__Important:__ do not simply kill the worker while it's running, as it will leave pending XHR requests!
+__Important:__ do not simply kill the worker while it's running, as it may leave pending XHR requests!

 ## Using the test without PHP